Ouranosinc/cowbird/docs/configuration.rst

 File: config.yml
 ~~~~~~~~~~~~~~~~~~~

-This is the core configuration file that defines most of `Cowbird`'s data configuration which it must work with to
-manage :term:`services` components.
+This is the core configuration file that defines most of `Cowbird`'s data configuration which it must work with to manage :term:`services` components.
 A basic `config.example.yml`_ file is provided, for sample definition of expected schemas per service.
+Please refer to its comment header for specific format and parameter
+details.

 Settings and Constants